-The number of coronavirus cases in East Dunbartonshire increased by 726 over the bank holiday weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in East Dunbartonshire increased by 102 over the bank holiday weekend which saw the end of all Covid-19 restrictions, official figures show – and one more death was recorded.

-A total of 10,238 people had been confirmed as testing positive for Covid-19 in East Dunbartonshire when the UK coronavirus daily dashboard was updated on August 31 (Tuesday), up from 9,512 on Friday.
+A total of 43,288 cases had been confirmed in East Dunbartonshire when the UK coronavirus daily dashboard was updated on May 3 (Tuesday), up from 43,186 on Friday.

-The rate of infection in East Dunbartonshire now stands at 9,414 cases per 100,000 people, higher than the Scotland average of 7,876.
+The cumulative rate of infection in East Dunbartonshire, which covers the whole pandemic, stands at 39,805 cases per 100,000 people, far higher than the Scotland average of 35,265.

-There was also one more coronavirus death recorded over the bank holiday weekend in East Dunbartonshire.
+There was also one more coronavirus death recorded in the latest four-day period in East Dunbartonshire.